 - Click the drop-down above the chart to choose an attribution model.

-- Select an attribution model to see the AdWords cost per lead for that model.
+- Select an attribution model to see your AdWords cost per lead calculation for that model.

 - Select the First Touch Model to give 100% credit to the first touchpoint a customer engaged with.